ioccc-src/winner/2020/ferguson1/chocolate-cake.md

     have.

 *   Use **ONLY _PURE_ VANILLA EXTRACT!** **DO _NOT USE IMITATION VANILLA!_** Not
-    following this rule will lead to a worse outcome.
+    following this rule will lead to a worse outcome, including with the icing.

 ## Cake Ingredients